 I received my B.Sc degree from The Department of Computer Science and Engineering at The Chinese University of Hong Kong.
 I was a research student in The Husky Team supervised by Prof. James Cheng.
 I worked on distributed machine learning algorithms in nearest-neighbor search during my undergraduate studies.
 My acedemic advisor was Prof. John C.S.
 Lui.

 I am a full-stack web developer and a technology educator when not doing research.
-In the past, I interned at two great compaines: Salesforce and KKBOX.
+In the past, I was a software engineering intern at Salesforce, a machine learning intern at KKBOX, and a research intern at Microsoft.

 Click here for my lastest CV.
 My CV is usually more up-to-date than my webpage.